Dental Implants in Ephrata, PA

 Will insurance cover it?

 Dentures typically cost less, but implants are a more permanent and natural method for replacing teeth.
 Unfortunately, in most cases insurances won’t cover implants (or dentures for that matter).
 Contact your insurer to find out what might be covered.
+You can also read our office policy on insurance for more information.

 Find Out If Dental Implants Are Right For You